elastisys/ck8s-cluster/release/README.md

 4. Create a git commit with message `release version vx.x.x`
 5. Create a tag named `vx.x.x`

+OBS! the release must be done from someone with write access to the master branch.

 ## While developing

 When a feature or change is developed on a branch fill out some human readable bullet points in the `WIP-CHANGELOG.md` this will make it easier to track the changes.
 Once the release is done this will be appended to the main changelog.

-Add the bullet points in some subsections for example:
+## Structure

+The structure follow the guidelines of [keepachangelog](https://keepachangelog.com/en/1.0.0/).

+Changelogs are for humans, not machines.
+Keep messages in human readable form rather than commits or code.
+Commits or pull requests can off course be linked.
+Add messages as bullet points under one of theese categories:

 * Added
+* Changed
+* Deprecated
 * Removed
-* Changes
+* Fixed
-* Fixes
+* Security

+When creating a major (and perhaps minor) release a section of `Release highlights` can be added at the top with a summary of all the patch notes.

 You can link comments to related pull requests with `PR#pr-number`.
 Commit ids can be linked by just writing that commits short hash or full hash.

-Exact format of CHANGELOG is yet to be determined.
+# Example changelog

+## v0.1.2 - 2020-01-14  (OBS! this line is automatically added by script)

+### Added

+* Option to add prometheus scrape endpoints
+* Retetion for elasticsearch

+### Changed

+* Updated grafana version to 6.7.0
+* Changed manifests for deploying ck8sdash into a helm chart PR#120

+### Deprecated

+* Option to disable OPA with `ENABLE_OPA` variable.
+Now always true

+### Removed

+* Curator has been removed.
+Now retention is configured with ILM.

+### Fixed

+* bugfix deploying elasticsearch operator 2310e74